Local P-shtukas and their relation to global G-shtukas: The Relation Between Global G -Shtukas and Local P -Shtukas

 If $\BF_\nu\subset\CO_S$ there also exists the decomposition \eqref{EqDecomp} and we can associate a local $\BP_\nu$-shtuka $\ul\CL$ with $L^+_\nu(\ul\CG)$.
 The main difference to Definition~\ref{DefGlobalLocalFunctor} and Remark~\ref{RemBH} is that there is no distinguished component of $\CG\whtimes_{C_S}(\Spf A_\nu\whtimes_{\BF_q}S)$, like the one given by the characteristic section at $\nu_i$.
 But $\tauGlob$ induces isomorphisms between all components as in \eqref{EqIsomBH}.
 Therefore we may take any component and the associated local $\BP_\nu$-shtuka $\ul\CL$.
 Equation~\eqref{EqIsomBH2} shows that over $\BF_\nu$-schemes $S$ we obtain an equivalence between the category of \'etale local $\wt\BP_\nu$-shtukas and the category of \'etale local $\BP_\nu$-shtukas.
+If $\BP_\nu=\FG\times_C\BD_\nu$ is smooth with connected special fiber, the same is true for $\wt\BP_\nu$ by \cite[Prop.~A.5.9]{CGP}, and then Corollary~\ref{CorEtIsTrivial} applies also to \'etale local $\wt\BP_\nu$-shtukas.
 There is also a canonical isomorphism of Tate functors $\check{\CT}_{\ul\CL}=\check{\CT}_{L^+_\nu(\ul\CG)}$; compare \cite[Proposition~8.5]{BH1} for more details. \end{remark}